Baldwin of Forde: Third Crusade

 When Baldwin arrived at Acre on 12 October 1190, (Note: The delay was caused, as Baldwin explained to the monks of Canterbury in a surviving letter, by the illness of some of his companions.) the Muslim forces in the city were under siege by the Frankish forces led by King Guy of Lusignan and Queen Sibylla of Jerusalem, who in turn were being besieged by Saladin.
 As joint commander of the Angevin advance force, Baldwin is described as leading some 200 knights and 300 men-at-arms under the banner of Saint Thomas Becket.
 Their arrival seemingly revitalised the besiegers' offensive spirit.
 On 12 November, immediately after the feast of Saint Martin, a significant crusader attack was launched.
 It is quite possible that the archbishop was already unwell and that participation in the offensive may have contributed to his death a week later.
 Alongside the other bishops, Baldwin absolved the crusaders before the attack and it is likely that he joined the Angevin forces and Templar knights that served as rearguard during the army's withdrawal on 13 November.
 Indeed, the Itinerarium peregrinorum et gesta regis Ricardi has the archbishop in the midst of the action, as he "fought amongst the rest, but he outstripped them all" in combat.

-Soon after Baldwin's arrival, there was a succession crisis in the Kingdom of Jerusalem.
+Soon after Baldwin's arrival, a succession crisis broke out in the Kingdom of Jerusalem.
 Sibylla, a first cousin of Henry II, and her two young daughters all died in July from an epidemic ravaging the siege camp where they were living.
 This left Guy without a legal claim to the kingdom as he had held the kingship through his wife.
 The heiress to the kingdom was Sibylla's half-sister Isabella; she was already married to Humphrey IV of Toron, but he was loyal to Guy and seems to have had no ambition to be king.
 A more promising candidate for the throne was Conrad of Montferrat, uncle of the last undisputed king, Baldwin V. Conrad had saved the kingdom from destruction by leading the successful defence of Tyre, and had the support of Isabella's mother Maria Comnena and stepfather Balian of Ibelin.
-Maria and Balian abducted Isabella from Humphrey, and compelled her to seek an annulment, so that she could be married to Conrad and enable him to claim the kingship.
+Maria and Balian abducted Isabella from Humphrey and compelled her to seek an annulment so that she could be married to Conrad and enable him to claim the kingship.

 Baldwin supported Guy's claim, but Ubaldo, Archbishop of Pisa, Philip of Dreux, Bishop of Beauvais, and Eraclius, Patriarch of Jerusalem, supported Conrad.
 Isabella and Humphrey's marriage was forcibly annulled.
 Baldwin, already ailing, attempted to excommunicate everyone involved in the annulment, but he died on 19 November 1190.
-He wrote his will shortly before his death, and died surrounded by his followers on the crusade.
+He wrote his will shortly before his death and died surrounded by his followers on the crusade.
 Hubert Walter assumed the leadership of the English forces, and also became Baldwin's executor.
-Walter paid the wages of some soldiers and knights from Baldwin's estate, and distributed the rest of the money to the poor.
+Walter paid the wages of some soldiers and knights from Baldwin's estate and distributed the rest of the money to the poor.